UCSB-MEDS/shiny-dashboard/text/demo_about.md

 * [Master of Environmental Data Science (MEDS)](https://bren.ucsb.edu/masters-programs/master-environmental-data-science)
 * [PhD in Environmental Science and Management](https://bren.ucsb.edu/phd-environmental-science-and-management)

-All MESM and PhD visuals use data from 2016-2021.
-MEDS visuals contain information beginning with the first cohort in 2021.
+**All MESM and PhD visuals use 2016-2021 data.
+MEDS visuals contain information beginning with the first cohort in 2021.**